equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 basis of community and framework that is still dominating in Ruby world for more then 15 years.

-Therefore this solution still uses traditional ActiveJob, Mailers, Puma.
+Therefore this solution still uses traditional ActiveJob, Mailers, Puma and other vanilla Rails goodies and practices.

 Solution is not enforcing new way of thinking around application engine.

-#### this solution is overkill for Rails
+#### This solution is overkill for Rails

 I've created entire post where I'll try to convince you that this level of organization is needed.
 Please read [Why you should consider Bounded Contexts in Rails](https://blog.eq8.eu/til/why-bounded-contexts-are-needed-in-rails.html) where I'll go into details.